Club Adventures Logo

 A couple of rules

-To ensure the well-being of everyone on the trip, all decisions made by group leaders or local representatives and ground staff are final.
+To ensure the wellbeing of everyone on the trip, decisions made by your group leader are final.

 Romantic relationships between travellers and group leader or local representative are not permitted while on trip.

-If something is concerning you during your travels with us, please speak to your group leader or local representative immediately.
-Alternatively, contact us on the emergency contact number detailed in your Essential Trip Information’s Problems and Emergency Contact section.
+If something concerns you during your travels, please speak to your group leader immediately.
+Alternatively, you can contact us on the emergency contact number detailed in the Problems and Emergency Contact Information section of this Essential Trip Information.

 Accommodation notes